-This yummy toddler smoothie method is simple to blend up and even easier to customize for breakfast or snack time.
+This yummy toddler smoothie method is simple to blend up for breakfast or snack.
 It’s a perfect smoothie for kids since it’s naturally sweet, loaded with nutrition from fruit and veggies, and tastes great!
-Plus: The one master recipe can be made 10 easy ways.

-toddler smoothies in jars with produce
+toddler smoothies in jars with produce.

-One of the best ways to help your toddler and older kids eat more fruits and vegetables is to pack them into smoothies.
-By starting with one master smoothie recipe and varying it based on what your kids like (and for any food allergy concerns), you can increase the likelihood that they will actually drink it—which is clearly key!
+My method allows you to start with one master smoothie recipe and vary it based on what your kids like (and for any food allergy concerns) to increase the likelihood that they will actually drink it!
+These smoothies are yummy, nutritious, and fast.

 Ingredients You Need

-There’s one master recipe here, but you can pick which fruits and veggies to use so you can customize it for your child.
+There’s one master recipe here, but you can pick which fruits and veggies to use so you can customize the toddler smoothie for your child.
+Here are the basics.

-TIP: I like to do half frozen fruit and half fresh fruit to avoid having a smoothie that’s a nice and easy thickness for toddlers to drink.
+TIP: I like to do half frozen fruit and half fresh fruit for a smoothie that’s a nice thickness for toddlers to drink.

 Here’s a look at the process involved in making smoothies for kids.
 Scroll down to the bottom of the post for all of the recipes.